hanakin/sugar3/README.md

 * Mixins - A series of useful reuseable blocks of code most of which are based on [Bootstrap](http://getbootstrap.com/)
 * Defaults - The true flexability of a framework comes in the form of variables.
 This sets the default values for all the variables in the framework that can be overidden in the vars.less file
-* Atoms - Individual bits of css that can be added directly to you HTML as standalone classes or used to extend modules.

-The last piece of the puzzle is a theme.less file which acts sort of like a catch all for those few and far between outliers that do not fit into an atom, module or component on their own.
-As well as provide a place to overide any part of the framework during development

 ## Browser support